 - Sydney, Melbourne or Brisbane to Auckland or Christchurch: one return flight in business class, or two return flights in standard economy

-- East-west (Sydney, Melbourne or Brisbane to Perth, once the WA border fully reopens): three return flights in discount economy, or one return flight in business class
+- East-west (Sydney, Melbourne or Brisbane to Perth) or trans-Tasman: three return flights in discount economy, or one return flight in business class

 Qantas says that Gold membership will be activated within two business days of completing the 'challenge' flights and racking up those 100 status credits.

 The Qantas App will reflect that Gold status right away, and members will also be sent a welcome pack with a proper Gold card; Qantas offers a full 12 months at any status you achieve in your current membership year.

 How to apply for the Qantas Status Fast Track

 Log into your Qantas Frequent Flyer account at Qantas.com and complete the online Expression of Interest form before 11:59pm (AEST) April 30, 2021.